iCloud Encountered an Error While Trying to Connect to the Server

 Not working?
 Try these solutions to fix iCloud errors:

 Fix #1: Boot into Safe Mode.

 Once in Safe Mode, try connecting to your iCloud account and see if it works.
-If the error message does not appear, then it means that your problem is being caused by a third-party software.
+If the connection error message does not appear, then it means that your problem is being caused by a third-party software program.

 Fix #2: Uninstall recently installed apps.